AkashAchuzzz/VBScript-Welcome-Message/README.md

 You can use this trick to impress your friends.
 Enjoy your speaking computer just like Jarvis!
 Hope you liked this trick.
 Write in comments if you have any problems.

 - Open  `Scripts`
-- Open whi
+- Open, which script you want.
-- Copy any text and paste it in notepad.
+- Copy script and paste it in notepad.
 - You Can Change `“Good Morning Sir, Welcome Back To Your Computer.”` with your choice Text.
 - Then save as `welcome.vbs`
 - Then copy that file.